danishnaseer00/coding-harness/README.md

 harness --cwd .
 ```

-On first run, paste your API key at the prompt — it auto-detects the provider.
+On first run, paste your API key at the prompt — it auto-detects the provider from the key prefix.

+---

 ## Usage